NYPL/digarch/transfers/digital-forensic-imaging.md

 * Determine the filesystem format of the disk.
      - “MFM sector image” is usually the correct format for PC disks, “Apple DOS 400/800k” is usually the correct format for Apple Macintosh disks.
-     - If you're unsure about the format, test the disk.
+     -  Test the disk if you're unsure about the format.
 Select a format in the dropdown underneath the name field and click "start" to begin imaging the disk.
-The sector grid will fill in with either grey or some type of color (green, yellow, orange, red).
-If the grid is filling in grey, the format is likely incorrect.
-Green, orange, or yellow indicates the correct sector format has been determined.
-(Red sectors indicate either the disk or the drive is damaged. **See the section on Problem disks for more on damaged media.**)
+The sector grid displays color as the disk is imaged.
+     * Grey indicates the format is likely incorrect.
+Try another format.
+     * Green, orange, or yellow indicates the correct sector format has been determined.
+     * Red sectors indicate either the disk or the drive is damaged.

+**See the section on [Problem disks](https://nypl.github.io/digarch/transfers/digital-forensic-imaging.html#problem-disks) for more on damaged media.**

 * Select “Multiple” from the drop-down below the "Enter name ..." text field when you have determined the correct sector format.
 Select “KryoFlux stream image” and, while holding down the control key, select the correct sector format from the dropdown.
 Click ‘ok’ to close the popup.